 FUNCTIONS OF IDBI

-1. Planning, promoting and developing industries with a view to fill the gaps in the industrial structure by conceiving, preparing and floating new projects.
+1. Planning, promoting and developing industries with a view to filling the gaps in the industrial structure by conceiving, preparing and floating new projects.

 2. Providing technical and administrative assistance for promotion, management and expansion of industry.